c0deta1ker/MatBase/README.md

 4. Type 'App_MatBase' in the MATLAB Command Prompt to boot up the Main Menu App.

 ## MatBase Apps
-**(1) MatBase App**: The main MATLAB App that provides seamless navigation to all other MATLAB apps using the comprehensive Materials Properties Database.
+**(1) MatBase Main Menu**: The main MATLAB App that provides seamless navigation to all other MATLAB apps using the comprehensive Materials Properties Database.
 Accessible in MATLAB via 'App_MatBase'.
 ![App_MainMenu](MatBase-v1.0.0/0_ReadMeImages/App_MainMenu.png)

 **(2) Materials Database Editor App**: Effortlessly manage the Materials Properties Database with this user-friendly app.
 Add, delete, and edit entries with ease, streamlining your workflow and enhancing the efficiency of other apps that utilize the database for calculations.
 Accessible in MATLAB via the MatBase Main Menu, or explicitely by typing 'App_MatBase_DatabaseEditor'.